 Projects are required to complete interconnection and achieve commercial operation within six months of Certification.
-After the Project receives permission to operate from the utility, the Project Manager must add the following information to the Project record in the Community Solar Program Platform:
+After the Project receives permission to operate from the utilityUtility, the Project Manager must add the following information to the Project record in the Community Solar Program Platform:

+- Documentation from the Utility confirming that Project's Commercial Operation Date.

 - Actual commercial operation date.

 - Meter ID number for the solar facility.

 - Utility account ID for the solar facility.